jpillora/node-logbook/README.md

 ##### `delay`

-This is the delay (in milliseconds) before all acculated messages concatenated and sent.
+This is the delay (in milliseconds) before all acculated messages are concatenated and sent.
-This helps to prevent performance loss.
+This helps to prevent performance loss by batching synchronous messages.

 ##### `prefix`